meecc/LetsExplorePython/Section 1 - Core Python/Chapter 00 - Preface/00_Preface.md

 These books on python are collection of materials which I use when conducting Python training and also materials from my Web site that are intended for self-instruction.

 Most of the material has been collected from internet.
-Primary source of the books are
+Primary source of the information in the book has been from the followings.

 1. My Understanding of Python